Loki-Astari/geeky-nextjs/content/posts/MemoryResizing.md

     Resize 4       150           160             320                170
 ```

 OK.
-That seems to be holding (at least in the short term).
-Lo lets try a smaller value.
+That seems to be holding (at least in the short term), so let's try a smaller value.
 Test two `r < Phi`:

 ```